Skip to main content

 If a scammer has your personal information

-For example, if your personal details (like name, phone, email, address, identity documents) have been leaked in a data breach.
-Here's what to do:
+If you think the scammer has your personal details (like name, phone, email, address, identity documents), here’s what to do:

 For more tips, see identity theft.